GirlScript-Rourkela-Chapter/GS-Rourkela-Website/README.md

 # GS-Rourkela-Website
 ### This is the Official website of Girlscript Rourkela Chapter

+## Getting Started

-tup the project locally the steps below.
+To setup the project locally the steps below.

 ### Prerequisites